Car Accident? No Insurance? Not At Fault?

 But if I don’t have car insurance, who pays for the cost of the accident replacement vehicle?

-When you’ve been in a not at fault accident without insurance, you may be wondering how the cost of the vehicle will be recovered.
-As Australia’s leading accident loan car provider, we uphold your right to drive by getting you back on the road quickly in a like-for-like vehicle and recovering the cost through the at fault party or their insurer.
+When you’ve been in a not at fault accident and are an uninsured driver, you may be wondering how the cost of the vehicle will be recovered or how to make a claim.
+As Australia’s leading accident loan car provider, we uphold your right to drive by getting you back on the road quickly in a relatively similar vehicle and recovering the cost through the at fault party or other driver’s insurance.

 So, even though I don’t have insurance, I shouldn’t have to pay for the accident loan car?

-Under our agreement with you as the not at fault driver, you won’t be liable for the rental costs even with no insurance as long as you are not at fault, you assist us in the recovery of the costs from the at fault party or their insurer, and otherwise act in accordance with the terms and conditions of our agreement.
+Under our agreement with you as the not at fault driver, you won’t be liable for the rental costs even with no insurance as long as you are not at fault, assist us in recovering the repair costs from the at fault party or their insurer, and otherwise act in accordance with the terms and conditions of our agreement.

 Is there anything that I will need to pay for?